rust-lang/rust/src/doc/tarpl/ownership.md

 into the ownership system in detail, we will consider the motivation of this design.

-We will assume that you accept that garbage collection is not always an optimal solution, and that it is desirable to manually manage memory to some extent.
+We will assume that you accept that garbage collection (GC) is not always an optimal solution, and that it is desirable to manually manage memory in some contexts.
 If you do not accept this, might I interest you in a different language?

 Regardless of your feelings on GC, it is pretty clearly a *massive* boon to making code safe.
 You never have to worry about things going away *too soon* (although whether you still *wanted* to be pointing at that thing is a different issue...).
-This is a pervasive problem that C and C++ need to deal with.
+This is a pervasive problem that C and C++ programs need to deal with.
 Consider this simple mistake that all of us who have used a non-GC'd language have made at one point:

 ```rust,ignore
 fn as_str(data: &u32) -> &str {